I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddicb_createhwqueue.md

 ## Members

 `Flags`

 Queue creation flags.

+`hHwContext`

+Handle to the context the queue is created for.

 `hHwQueue`

 Handle to the created queue.

 `hHwQueueProgressFence`

 Handle to the hardware queue progress fence object.

 `HwQueueProgressFenceCPUVirtualAddress`

 Read-only mapping of the fence value for the CPU

 `HwQueueProgressFenceGPUVirtualAddress`

 Read/write mapping of the fence value for the GPU

 `pPrivateDriverData`

 Pointer to private driver data.

 `PrivateDriverDataSize`

 Size of private driver data.

 ## Requirements